 5.28 Once officers are empanelled as Joint Secretaries/ Additional Secretaries/Secretaries, the Cabinet Secretary may send the proposal through the Home Minister who is a member of the Appointments Committee of the Cabinet (ACC) to the Prime Minister who heads the ACC and is in charge of the Ministry of Personnel, Public Grievances and Pensions.
 We received overwhelming evidence that the practice of sending such proposals to the ACC through the Minister in charge of the Ministry/Department has led to extensive lobbying for posting by empanelled officers in different Ministries and often proposals drawn up on the basis of merits of the case by the Establishment Board presided over by the Cabinet Secretary get stuck with different Ministers and pressures are brought to bear on the Board to send "appropriate" names.
 We recommend that posts of civil servants in different Ministries be filled up on merit and suitability of the officer to hold such posts and the Establishment Board/Special Committee of Secretaries is the best judge of such merit and suitability.
-Hence, in all cases of appointment of Joint Secretary and Additional 64Secretary to Government of India, the proposal may go to the Minister in charge of the with the recommendations of the Committee of officials, he may send it back to the Committee with his observations within a stipulated period.
+Hence, in all cases of appointment of Joint Secretary and Additional

+Secretary to Government of India, the proposal may go to the Minister in charge of the Ministry/Department who is a member of the ACC and if the Minister does not agree with the recommendations of the Committee of officials, he may send it back to the Committee with his observations within a stipulated period.
 If the Committee, after giving their utmost consideration to the observations of the Minister in charge are not able to agree, it may send the proposal with its comments to the Home Minister with the observations of the Minister in charge.
 It is then for the Home Minister as a Member of the ACC and the Prime Minister who heads the ACC to decide the matter based on the merits of the proposal.